Do you want to read more books this year? Here are 15 tricks that will help you make more time for reading this year!

-When I posted my reading list for 2014, I had a few people ask me how I make time to read.
+Whenever I post a new reading challenge to the blog, I always have a few people ask me how I make time to read so much.
 This is such a wonderful question and one I’m excited to answer!

 I love reading because I love learning!
 I’ve always been an avid reader.
 As a matter of fact, one of my consequences for disobeying my parents was “no reading allowed.”
 Getting my book taken away was always the ultimate of punishments!